-Fiscal Service has established a process that allows system programmers and database administrators to have temporary access to the Production FIT MF environment through the use of a "fire-call" ID product that allows them elevated privileges for system software and application changes.
-The operating system is configured to monitor and log such activity for review and approval by management; management reviews these logs within a reasonable timeframe after the use of the "fire-call" ID.
+Fiscal Service has established a process that allows system programmers and database administrators to have temporary access to the Production FIT MF environment through the use of a "fire-call" ID that includes elevated privileges for system software and application changes.
+The operating system is configured to monitor and log such activity for review and approval by management; management reviews these logs within one to three business days after the use of the "fire-call" ID.